Willena/py-expiring-dict/README.md

 cache["abc"] = "persistent"
 cache.ttl("123", "expired", 1)  # This will expire after 1 second
-assert "abc" in cache
-assert "123" in cache
-sleep(1)
-assert "abc" in cache
-assert "123" not in cache
+cache.reset_ttl("123") # Set ttl to default, does not expire anymore assert "abc" in cache assert "123" in cache sleep(1) assert "abc" in cache cache.expire("123") # Set the ttl for the key to 0 and automatically expire now assert "123" not in cache
 ```